 “Any person who willfully, maliciously, and repeatedly follows or willfully and maliciously harasses another person and who makes a credible threat with the intent to place that person in reasonable fear for his or her safety, or the safety of his or her immediate family is guilty of the crime of stalking.”

 Stalking is a “wobbler” in California, meaning it can be charged as either a misdemeanor or a felony.
 Both your criminal history and the specific facts and circumstances of the instant case will determine how a stalking offense is charged.
 Some factors, however, will automatically cause stalking to be charged as a felony, including:

 - Stalking that constitutes a violation of a court ordered protective order

 - You have previously been convicted of the offense of stalking – even if the alleged victim is not the same as in the previous case

 Stalking can be aggravated as well by several factors, including, but not limited to the following:

 - Causing great bodily harm to the alleged victim

 - The use or presence of a weapon during the commission of the offense

 If you are convicted of aggravated stalking you could face up to five years in prison for the felony stalking charge plus an additional consecutive term of up to five years for the aggravating factor.
 It is important to understand that the aggravating factor adds an additional period of incarceration to your sentence.

-If you have been charged with aggravated stalking in the State of California, it is imperative that you consult with an experienced California criminal defense attorney as soon as possible.
-Contact criminal defense attorney Dominic J. Lombardo by calling 619-457-6075 to schedule your appointment today.
+If you have been charged with aggravated stalking in California, it is imperative that you contact an experienced California criminal defense attorney as soon as possible.
+For a free and confidential consultation, you can call San Diego criminal defense attorney Domenic J. Lombardo today at (619) 232-5122.